RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-part-2-bundling-tools.md

 -   Large file size.
 -   Only supports AMD.
+-   Largely inactive

 ### [Browserify](http://browserify.org/)

 With over 10000 Stars on Github, Browserify is the third largest bundling tool on the list.
-Browserify works as a command-line tool that supports the [CommonJS](http://rilling.dev/getting-into-JavaScript-building-and-bundling-part-1-modules) syntax.
+Browserify works as a command-line tool that supports the [CommonJS](https://rilling.dev/getting-into-JavaScript-building-and-bundling-part-1-modules) syntax.
 One of the advantages of Browserify is the simple setup: no config files needed, just run "browserify", or the [grunt](https://www.npmjs.com/package/grunt-browserify)/[gulp](https://www.npmjs.com/package/gulp-browserify) plugin.

 Pro: